cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpaddmirrors.md

 # gpaddmirrors

-Adds mirror segments to a Greenplum Database system that was initially configured without mirroring.
+Adds mirror segments to a Cloudberry Database system that was initially configured without mirroring.

 ## Synopsis